WizardGit/StingerRunRacing/README.md

-boost timer is doing most of the stuff in playercontroller instead of playerracingcontroller when resetting user, the link to smash n' dash is still there, until you come  back from another scene fix how ice level is saved!
-I put the dreadstrider swimming animations on speedstinger fix issue with npc dragon being in water! fix having to load all the dragon skin materials fix trees being all billboards fix arrow being weird add some effect when fireball hits a dragon
+boost timer is doing most of the stuff in playercontroller instead of playerracingcontroller when resetting user, the link to smash n' dash is still there, until you come  back from another scene fix how ice level is saved! fix issue with npc dragon being in water! fix having to load all the dragon skin materials fix arrow being weird

 https://play.unity.com/u/KaizarTheSneak
 https://answers.unity.com/questions/1725269/how-to-rename-a-script.html